Bishop: Canonical age

+During the Catholic Church's Council of Trent, the Holy See dogmatically mandated a minimum canonical age of 30 for the episcopacy.
+The Eastern Orthodox Church would also impose a minimum age of 30 for the priesthood.
+The Coptic Orthodox have adopted a minimum canonical age of at least 28 for the priesthood, including its specialized ministries leading to the chorepiscopacy.
+For the office of bishop, the Eastern Orthodox Church imposed a minimum canonical age of 35.
+Overall, the Oriental Orthodox Churches, the Assyrian Church of the East and Protestantism have not established a universal, canonical age.

+During the 20th century, the Holiness-Pentecostal Church of God in Christ elevated Clarence Leslie Morton Jr. (born 1942) into the episcopacy at the age of 20 in 1962.
+J. Delano Ellis (born 1944), co-founder of the Joint College of African-American Pentecostal Bishops, was also elevated as bishop at the age of 26 in 1970.

 Christian bishops and civil government

-The efficient organization of the Roman Empire became the template for the organisation of the church in the 4th century, particularly after Constantine's Edict of Milan.
+The efficient organization of the Roman Empire became the template for the organisation of the Great Church in the 4th century, particularly after Constantine's Edict of Milan.
 As the church moved from the shadows of privacy into the public forum it acquired land for churches, burials and clergy.
 In 391, Theodosius I decreed that any land that had been confiscated from the church by Roman authorities be returned.

 The most usual term for the geographic area of a bishop's authority and ministry, the diocese, began as part of the structure of the Roman Empire under Diocletian.
 As Roman authority began to fail in the western portion of the empire, the church took over much of the civil administration.
 This can be clearly seen in the ministry of two popes: Pope Leo I in the 5th century, and Pope Gregory I in the 6th century.
 Both of these men were statesmen and public administrators in addition to their role as Christian pastors, teachers and leaders.
 In the Eastern churches, latifundia entailed to a bishop's see were much less common, the state power did not collapse the way it did in the West, and thus the tendency of bishops acquiring civil power was much weaker than in the West.
 However, the role of Western bishops as civil authorities, often called prince bishops, continued throughout much of the Middle Ages.